• [+] expand all

 }

 If having 10M unique user_ids in the dictionary and searching for 1000 users per query, the btree dictionary would be 1000 lookup times log(10M), while hash based would be 1000 lookups times O(1).
-Still, the btree dictionary offers more flexiblity in terms of match settings.
+Still, the btree dictionary offers more flexibility in terms of match settings.

 The in query set filtering approach can be used in combination with hybrid TAAT, evaluation to further improve performance.
 See the hybrid TAAT/DAAT section.